-In my own projects I’ve always been so very product focussed.
-I love creating beautiful items and I sell some on Etsy.
+I love creating beautiful items.
 The process of figuring out designs, patterns and working with different kinds of fabric gets me all excited.
 In a way it’s process art too, as it’s the constant process of experimenting and figuring things out that I’m so drawn to.
 And the end result needs to ‘feel right’ rather than look as I originally intended it to (it never does!)

-When it comes down to creating with my kids though … I have a lot to learn.
+When it comes down to creating with my kids though … it’s a whole different ball game.

 Luckily there are lots of talented artists out there who really nail this process art for kids thing: Art Bar and Meri Cherry are some of my favourites.
-Their projects are truly inspiring and I’m looking forward to exploring some of their techniques here and here.
+Their projects are truly inspiring and we explored some of their techniques here and here.
 And we even made some artist inspired sculpture art which prompted me to collect artist inspired kid art and bundle it in an article which will walk you through the history of modern and contemporary art.
 It’s pretty amazing.

 While process art might not be my strong point, I am good at coming up with creative mother/daughter collaborations.
 Over the past couple of months my girl and I have been loving working alongside each other in my studio.
 Here are some of our projects:

 - we made an embroidered treasure map: kid designed and mommy made

 - we made these fairy hair clips for pretend play